Mild Pain Level / Pain Score

 Intense deep lower back pain that controls your mindset and psychological outlook on your body's ability to recover.
 At this pain score, you are likely seeking clinical expertise for a diagnosis and treatment regime.

 At this stage you are no longer able to engage in normal activities and seeking support from a caregiver, stronger medications, are in the market for potential surgery, or are seeking less invasive surgical solutions like spinal cord stimulation to help improve your ability to function independently.

-The level of radiating back pain is completely dominating your mindset and outlook on recovery.
+The level of radiating lower back pain is completely dominating your mindset and outlook on recovery.
 You are reaching a point where your pain level is impeding your ability to operate daily functions and cognitive thinking.
 Management of this level of pain requires more medical expertise, prescription drugs, and the level of severity has you considering surgery (eg. spinal cord stimulation) as a treatment option.

 Your pain is so intense that you can no longer think clearly and are experiencing personality changes.
-Your back is experiencing shooting pain that results in numbness, tingling, and extreme discomfort where it impedes your ability to be mobile and active.
+Your lower back is experiencing shooting pain that results in numbness, tingling, and extreme discomfort where it impedes your ability to be mobile and active.

 This level of excruciating pain is so intense that you are unable to tolerate the level of pain and are seeking stronger medications, surgery, and emergency psychological intervention to manage the pain.